lucasstinson/resume-creator/README.md

 #### **Areas of Improvement:**

 - ~~There is an issue with how the states are being set upon the deletion.
 This causes the displayed Resume to be different from the input on the form.While the delete works, it is best to delete from the bottom (work experience that occured the longest ago) until this is updated.~~ This issue was a result of how the form rendered the values in the input boxes and has been corrected with refactoring.
 - ~~There should be an ability to download the user's resume into a PDF.~~ There is now an ability to download the resume.
-However, the icons that are displayed in the website are not displayed.
+However, the icons that are displayed on the resume creator website do not appear on the PDF and needs to be corrected.
 - The Resume app is rather basic.
 There could be more customization such as styling the font, adjusting font size, and adding colors among others.

 ### Assignment